kyma-project/istio/hack/managed-kyma-migration/readme.md

 2. Push kustomization change for `fast` and `regular` in `kyma/kyma-modules` repository (PR #401)
 3. Verify that the ModuleTemplates are present in the `kyma/kyma-modules` internal repository.
 4. Verify that the ModuleTemplate in both channels are available on `Prod` environment SKRs.
+5. Merge PR (#4627) in `kyma/management-plane-config` responsible for setting Istio as a default module on prod.
-5. Use `kcp login` to log in to Prod, select some SAP BTP, Kyma runtime clusters on `Kyma-Test/Kyma-Integration`, and run `managed-kyma-migration.sh` on them using `kcp taskrun`.
+6. Use `kcp login` to log in to Prod, select some SAP BTP, Kyma runtime clusters on `Kyma-Test/Kyma-Integration`, and run `managed-kyma-migration.sh` on them using `kcp taskrun`.
-6. Verify if the migration was successful on the SAP BTP, Kyma runtime clusters by checking the status of Istio CR and the reconciler's components.
+7. Verify if the migration was successful on the SAP BTP, Kyma runtime clusters by checking the status of Istio CR and the reconciler's components.
-7. Run `managed-kyma-migration.sh` for all SAP BTP, Kyma runtime clusters in Trial global accounts.
+8. Run `managed-kyma-migration.sh` for all SAP BTP, Kyma runtime clusters in Trial global accounts.
-8. Verify if the migration worked as expected.
+9. Verify if the migration worked as expected.
-9. Run `managed-kyma-migration.sh` for the whole Factory landscape.
+10. Run `managed-kyma-migration.sh` for the whole Factory landscape.
-10. Verify if the migration worked as expected.
+11. Verify if the migration worked as expected.
-11. If script failed with following log: `More than one Istio CR present on the cluster.
+12. If script failed with following log: `More than one Istio CR present on the cluster.
 Script rename-to-default.sh might be required`, contact the customer to agree on solution.
 We propose to execute rename-to-default.sh script.